Luisrosario2604/All-In/README.md

 # All-in (Poker / BlackJack helper)

-The goal of the project is to help poker and blackjack players giving them more information about their cards.
+The goal of the project is to help poker and blackjack players giving them more information about their probabilities.

 ## Goals

-- Need to work with speech recognition (in french)
+- Speech recognition (in french)
 - Need to have a graphical interface
 - Need to give as many statistics as possible
 - Poker and blakjack support